Hope no new issue crops up in name of religion: NCP on SC

 "It has been our position right from the beginning that we will accept the supreme court verdict and all should accept it.
 Hope no new dispute crops up in the country in the name of religion," Malik tweeted.
 Malik also urged people to maintain peace and harmony.

-The Supreme Court in a unanimous verdict cleared the way for the construction of a Ram Temple at the disputed site at Ayodhya, and directed the Centre to allot a 5-acre plot to the Sunni Waqf Board for building a mosque..
+The Supreme Court in a unanimous verdict cleared the way for the construction of a Ram Temple at the disputed site at Ayodhya, and directed the Centre to allot a 5-acre plot to the Sunni Waqf Board for building a mosque.
+"People had been saying even before the judgement was given that they will accept whatever is the verdict.
+But people should not claim credit for this, should not celebrate with enthusiasm, should not hurt sentiments of anyone.
+People should accept such a position," Malik added.

+"We hope no new dispute is created by any organisation or political party in the future in the name of religion.
+It is a historic verdict and our position is clear right from the beginning," he noted..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)